 Consequently, the EPO envisages the members of an examining division, opposition division or Board of Appeal either connecting together from a videoconferencing studio within an office of the EPO, or separately from home and/or different offices as required.

-Similarly, on request, representatives for a given party may also be allowed to connect from different locations.
+Similarly, on request, representatives for a given party may also be allowed to connect from different locations, provided that this does not have an impact on the stability of the videoconference connection.
 Likewise, any “accompanying persons”, such as a client/expert/other legal adviser, may also in principle connect from different locations on request.
 It is necessary to request permission from the EPO for participants to connect from different locations.
 Any such request should be made as early as possible, and ideally by the Rule 116 deadline for filing final written submissions where possible.

-During opposition proceedings, the EPO plans to be stricter, and may refuse the request if the number of additional participants would “impair the efficient conduct of the proceedings”.
+The EPO, especially for opposition hearings, may refuse the request if the number of additional participants would “impair the efficient conduct of the proceedings”.
 Such a decision to refuse is not appealable.
-Consequently, when remote attendance from multiple locations is considered essential during opposition proceedings, it may be prudent to make the agreement to videoconferencing conditional upon specified additional participants being allowed to attend from different locations.

 Oral proceedings during pre-grant examination are not public.
 However, the EPC stipulates that oral proceedings before opposition divisions are public (unless the EPO decides otherwise).
 Likewise, oral proceedings before Boards of Appeal are also public.
 Consequently, the EPO has had to make provisions for such oral proceedings held by videoconference to be attended by the public.